jarodms6/lionsdenmobile-ionic-package/README.md

 The mobile app itself doesn't do anything.
 It builds and it runs, but it's just a blank Ionic app.
 The meat is in the build process and what it does.

+# So far what I've done
+* Prepped the package.json with npm dependencies
+* Hardcoded Cordova plugin versions
+* Added several hooks
+  * Change app ID in config.xml from DEV to PROD and back when necessary
+  * Increment package.json version then use that in the config.xml

+Steps to try this out are below

+---
-1. Set the app id in config.xml.
+1. **Manual** Set the app id in config.xml.
 Change it from id="com.ionicframework.ldmpackage877612" to something meaningful for your app: com.mycompanyname.myapp

-1. Set the version number in package.json to your apps version number!
+1. **Manual** Set the version number in package.json to your apps version number!
 Start at 0.0.1

-1. Modify gulpfile.js tasks with your app id
+1. **Manual** Modify the following Gulp tasks (in gulpfile.js) with your app id
 ```
   use-dev-apid
     regex: "com.mycompanyname.myapp",